Our two-stage proposals for solving the price and availability of housing nationally

 As the property which would be involved would have already been built, this policy could be brought in without undue delay.
 After all, in most cases, this was what these properties were originally built for in the first place!

-The new Michael Gove planning proposal is positive.
 There certainly needs to be further regulation of the use of residential property, so that enough housing can be retained for local people to buy or to rent.
 Otherwise, whole communities will be ‘hollowed out’ by holiday lets etc., as was explained and has been happening for some time, especially in tourism hot spots.

-However, this web site goes further.
-It proposes changes to the whole way in which houses are marketed as well as bringing in more effective planning controls.
+This web site proposes changes to the whole way in which houses are marketed as well as bringing in more effective planning controls.

 For more information on the necessary house marketing changes, go to: